17-day mountain bike trip in Western Uganda

 Accommodation: Kyaninga Royal Cottages

-• Day 4: From Fort Portal to Kibale
+• Day 4: Cycling from Fort Portal to Kibale

 Meals: Breakfast, lunch, dinner